-Lindon City maintains six individual governmental funds.
+Lindon City maintains seven individual governmental funds.
 Information is presented separately in the governmental funds balance sheet and in the governmental funds statement of revenues, expenditures, and changes in fund balances for each major governmental fund and summarized for the non-major funds.
 Simply put, a non-major fund is less than 10% of all of the governmental funds combined.
 The four major funds are the general fund, the redevelopment fund, the debt service fund, and the capital projects public safety building.
-The two non-major funds account for the P.A.R.C tax and capital projects.
+The three non-major funds account for the P.A.R.C tax, road capital projects, and general capital projects.